TekuConcept/VixenAUV/README.md

-VixenAUV
+RoverAUV
 ===========

-VixenAUV provides a simple hardware foundation for autonomous vehicles as a JavaScript node module.
-Current features include: 6-axis motor control with linear and angular blended modifiers, and per-motor trim, a 9-axis IMU, and an arming feature.
+RoverAUV is a formatted version of VixenAUV which provides a simple hardware foundation for autonomous rover vehicles as a JavaScript node module.
+Current features include: 2-axis Brushed-DC motor control with linear and angular blended modifiers, a 9-axis IMU, and an arming feature.

 ### Software Requirements

+> - CMake v2.8.9 or later *(used to compile Drivers library)*
-> - Node v0.12.x or later *(required to use the built-in C++ callback features)*.
+> - Node v0.12.x or later *(required to use the built-in C++ callback features)*
+> - node-gyp v0.12.x or later *(required to compile JS interface)*
 > - Swig v3.0.11 with JavaScript native directive:
 ```bash
 git clone https://github.com/TekuConcept/swig